-- Use of Differential GPS, geodetic survey GPS or Total station These types of devices are much more expensive than standalone GNSS, they require more expertise to use them and require more preparation time to have them up and running.
+- Use of differential GNSS, geodetic survey GNSS receiver or total station These types of devices are more expensive than standalone GNSS, they require more expertise to use them and require more preparation time to have them up and running.
 However, these instruments allow to obtain accuracy at centimeter level.
 Thus, point positioning errors can be ignored.